 Apryll has a BA in Māori Studies from Waikato University and a Diploma of Secondary Teaching.
 As well as being a teacher she has been Principal of Ngata Memorial College in Ruatoria, a Private Secretary to a Minister of the Crown and has also been the Director Education Practice at Gardiner Parata Ltd since 1997.

 Some of her work as a consultant has included working in the area of Māori medium education, and facilitating reviews of planning processes at Te Puni Kōkiri.

 Apryll has tribal affiliations with Ngāti Porou and Ngāi Tahu.

-Katrina was appointed to the role of Deputy Secretary Regional Operations in July 2012.
+Katrina was appointed to the role of Deputy Secretary Sector Enablement and Support in July 2012.

 Katrina holds a Bachelor of Science from Canterbury University and a Masters in Regional and Resource Planning (with Distinction) from Otago University.